UPPMAX/UPPMAX-documentation/docs/cluster_guides/pelle_modules.md

 To ensure this, users cannot modify, upgrade or uninstall research software themselves and instead an [environment module system](https://lmod.readthedocs.io/en/latest/) (from now on: 'module system') is used.
-This allow users to independently use their favorite versions of their favorite software.
+This allow users to independently use their favourite versions of their favourite software.

 Using a module system keeps installed software hidden by default, and users have to explicitly tell their [terminal](../software/terminal.md)